Sylvia Sidney: Career

 Sidney appeared three times on Playhouse 90.
 On May 16, 1957, she appeared as Lulu Morgan, mother of singer Helen Morgan in "The Helen Morgan Story".
 Four months later, Sidney rejoined her former co-star Bergen on the premiere of the short-lived The Polly Bergen Show.
 She also worked in television during the 1960s on such programs as Route 66, The Defenders, and My Three Sons.

 In 1973, Sidney received an Academy Award nomination for her supporting role in Summer Wishes, Winter Dreams.
 As an elderly woman, Sidney continued to play supporting screen roles, and was identifiable by her husky voice, the result of cigarette smoking.
 She was the formidable Miss Coral in the film version of I Never Promised You a Rose Garden and later was cast as Aidan Quinn's grandmother in the television production of An Early Frost where she spoke the memorable line "AIDS is a disease, not a disgrace!" and for which she won a Golden Globe Award.
 She played Aunt Marion in Damien: Omen II and had key roles in Beetlejuice (directed by longtime Sidney fan Tim Burton), for which she won a Saturn Award, and Used People.
 Her final role was in Mars Attacks!, another film by Burton, in which she played an elderly woman whose beloved records by Slim Whitman help stop an alien invasion from Mars.

-On television, she appeared in the pilot episode of WKRP in Cincinnati as the imperious owner of the radio station, and she appeared in a memorable episode of Thirtysomething as Melissa's tough grandmother, who wanted to leave her granddaughter the family dress business, though Melissa wanted a career as a photographer.
+On television, she appeared in the pilot episode of WKRP in Cincinnati as the imperious owner of the titular radio station, but was replaced by Carol Bruce in the role after this one appearance.
+She also appeared in a memorable episode of Thirtysomething as Melissa's tough grandmother, who wanted to leave her granddaughter the family dress business, though Melissa wanted a career as a photographer.
 Sidney also appeared at the beginning of each episode as the crotchety travel clerk on the short-lived late-1990s revival of Fantasy Island.
 She also was featured on Starsky & Hutch; The Love Boat; Magnum, P.I.; Diagnosis Murder; and Trapper John, M.D.

 Her Broadway career spanned five decades, from her debut performance as a graduate of the Theatre Guild School in June 1926 at age 15, in the three-act fantasy Prunella to the Tennessee Williams play Vieux Carré in 1977.
 Other stage credits included The Fourposter, Enter Laughing, and Barefoot in the Park.
 In 1982, Sidney was awarded the George Eastman Award by George Eastman House for distinguished contribution to the art of film.